jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

   because the test calls the ``duration`` :ref:`function<functions>` with ``wake_time`` but the name is not in its signature

-* When I add the required keyword argument to the signature and set its default value to :ref:`None`
+* When I add the keyword argument to the signature and set its default value to :ref:`None`

   .. code-block:: python